 - 31. Create a Twitter account to tweet updates about new books, book tours, book trailers, media coverage of you and your book, etc. For example, here's our Twitter page. - 32.
-Provide fans with a hash tag for your new book. - 33.
-Use Twitter hash tags for events, news, promotions, etc. - 34.
-Use Tweetables: - I just got 101 Book Marketing Tips for free from @SmithPublicity. click to tweet. - Keep your eyes peeled for offers on my new book.
-I'm going to try some new book marketing tips from @SmithPublicity. click to tweet. - 101 Book Marketing Tips that will help you sell more books! click to tweet. - Have you tried any of these book marketing tips from @SmithPublicity?
-There are so many! click to tweet. - Where am I going to find book marketing ideas?
-Oh yeah, @SmithPublicity has 101 of them. click to tweet.

-- These book marketing tips from @SmithPublicity really helped me as a new author. click to tweet. - Need to expand your repertoire of book marketing techniques?
-These should inspire you! click to tweet.
+Provide fans with a hashtag for promoting your new book. - 33.
+Use Twitter hashtags for events, news, promotions, etc. - 34.
+Use Tweetables: - I just got 101 Tips on How to Market a Book for free from @SmithPublicity.
+Click to tweet. - Keep your eyes peeled for offers on my new book.
+I'm going to try some new tips to market my book from @SmithPublicity.
+Click to tweet. - 101 Marketing Tips that will help you sell more books!
+Click to tweet. - Have you tried any of these book tips from @SmithPublicity?
+There are so many!
+Click to tweet. - Where am I going to find marketing ideas?
+Oh yeah, @SmithPublicity has 101 of them.-Click to tweet. - These marketing strategies from @SmithPublicity really helped me as a new author.
+Click to tweet. - Need to expand your repertoire of techniques?
+These should inspire you!
+Click to tweet.